ionic-team/ionic-docs/src/pages/enterprise.md

 ---
-title: Ionic Enterprise Edition
+title: Ionic Native Enterprise Edition
 ---

 Accelerate development with powerful solutions to common enterprise use cases - all built and supported by the Ionic team.
-Ionic’s growing library of solutions are ready to deploy in any of the apps you build with Enterprise Edition
+Ionic’s growing library of solutions are ready to deploy in any of the apps you build with Native Enterprise Edition

-Ionic Enterprise Edition includes a reliable set of Native APIs & functionality that you can use in your Ionic app, quality controlled and maintained by the Ionic Team.
+Ionic Native Enterprise Edition includes a reliable set of Native APIs & functionality that you can use in your Ionic app, quality controlled and maintained by the Ionic Team.

 ## What is Ionic Enterprise Edition